odo-network/immuta/README.md

       foo: "bar"
     });

-    // we can also do some crazy type check voodoo along the way
+    // we can also do some crazy type check voodoo along the way which can also

-    mergeWithDraft.at(
+    // hint what types to create if they dont exist yet mergeWithDraft.at(
       draft,
+      [
+        "deep",
+        "map",
+        objKey,
-      ["deep", "map", objKey, [Map, "map2"], "key"],
+        [Map, "map2"],
+        objKey,
+        "more",
+        [Array, "array"],
+        0
+      ],
+      {
-      { wait: "what?" }
+        wait: "what?"
+      }
     );
   },
   (changedState, changedMap, rollback) => {